Rep. Mills Draws Up Impeachment Articles Over Biden's Aid Threat

 "In doing so, President Biden used the powers of the presidency in a manner that compromised the national security of the United States and its ally Israel."

-Cotton also said Thursday that Israel is "fighting a just and necessary war," The Washington Times reported.
+Cotton also said Thursday that Israel is "fighting a just and necessary war."

 "Israel, you don't have a problem with America.
 You have a problem with Joe Biden and [Senate Majority Leader] Chuck Schumer and the Democratic Party," he said.